 Over the past decade, web traffic has increasingly been dominated by video content.
 An online study states that in 2022, 82% of web traffic will consist of it.
 This means it is now more important than ever to optimize your website by adding subtitles and captions to video content.
 This will, in turn, open it up to a wider audience.

 First of all, what is the difference between subtitles and captions?
 Although similar in appearance, subtitles are designed for those who do not understand the language of the video such as foreign films.
 Whereas captions describe what is said in the native language as well as helping viewers understand the non-speech parts of the audio such as background music or a laughter track.

-Why are video captions important?
+Why are subtitles and captions important?

 1. Transcribe your video